HutchinsLab/hutchinslab.github.io/people.md

 ## Lindsay Nelson
 Lindsay is in the Pharmacology and Toxicology undergraduate program at UW-Madison.
 After graduation, she expects to further her education in medicine in the Anesthesiologist Assistant masters program.
 She was born in Sun Prairie, WI but did most of her growing up in Mankato, MN and has chosen to come back to Wisconsin for school.
 She's a very big fan of playing guitar and has been collecting guitars since 2016.

+## Satvik Shukla
+Satvik is a graduate student at the University of Wisconsin- Madison, Information School pursuing an MS in Information, building on his prior degree in Information Technology(Soft Computing) from the University of Pune, India.
+He has professionally worked on multiple projects in the data sphere majorly focusing on user behavior and analysis in the demand and supply industry.
+His research interests lie in the amalgamation of Data Science, Human-Centered Computing, and Decision Science.
+He loves hiking, and working his way through every recipe in the family cookbook, and playing Soccer and Badminton.

 ## Sophia Koehn
 Sophia studies computer science and data science as an undergraduate.
 Her future plans are to use my education in data science and use it to further the social good.